HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-2 HF operation.md

 #### Technician HF Privileges

 As a Technician, you have voice privileges on a small slice of the 10-meter band (28.3 to 28.5 MHz), which allows for long-distance communication through skywave propagation when conditions are right.
-Think of this as your foot in the door to HF—it’s a whole different world compared to VHF/UHF!
+Think of this as your foot in the door to HF — it’s a whole different world compared to VHF/UHF!

 But wait, there's more!
 If you're feeling adventurous, as a Technician, you can also use up to 200 watts for *CW* (Morse code) on the 15, 40, and 80-meter bands.
 So, while your voice privileges are limited, you still have plenty of opportunities to explore HF!